NuScale Power: Comparisons

-NuScale power plants are expected to take less time, materials and space to construct than other power sources and can be expanded incrementally to meet growing power needs.

-Potential SMR competitors include Babcock & Wilcox, GE Hitachi Nuclear Energy, Gen4 Energy, Holtec International, Intellectual Ventures, OPEN100, Westinghouse Electric Company, and X-energy.
+Potential SMR competitors include Babcock & Wilcox, GE Hitachi Nuclear Energy, Gen4 Energy, Holtec International, Intellectual Ventures, OPEN100, Westinghouse Electric Company, Terrestrial Energy, and X-energy.

 Safety concerns

 In March 2020, a panel of independent experts from the NRC's Advisory Committee on Reactor Safeguards (ACRS) claimed to find reactor design flaws.
 The main issue was that in the event of an emergency shutdown condensed steam returning to the reactor vessel would be low in boron and might not absorb enough neutrons.
 NuScale modified its design to ensure that more boron would spread to the returning water.
 ACRS was concerned that operators could accidentally add deboronated water to the core.
 The panel found other problems: the steam generator could be prone to damaging vibrations.
 However, on 29 July ACRS recommended that the safety evaluation report be issued and the reactor be certified.

 Operations

-NuScale has offices in Portland, Oregon; Corvallis, Oregon; Charlotte, North Carolina; and Rockville, Maryland.
-Its headquarters are in Portland and its factory is located in Corvallis.
-It maintains a test facility at Oregon State University and Italy.
+NuScale has offices in Tigard, Oregon; Corvallis, Oregon; Charlotte, North Carolina; and Rockville, Maryland.
+Its headquarters are in Tigard, while its factory is in Corvallis.
+It maintains a test facility at Oregon State University and in Italy.

 The company is publicly traded as SMR on the New York Stock Exchange.